JuliaDataScience/JuliaDataScience/contents/julia_101.md

 # Julia 101 {#sec:julia_101}

-We should include a nice warning box here saying:

 > **_NOTE:_**
 > In this chapter we will cover the basic of Julia as a programming language.
 > Please note that this is not *strictly necessary* for you to use Julia as a tool of data manipulation and data visualization.